 Internship application due to email@example.com by Monday, Nov.
 11, 2013

 The Reference & Instruction Department of Musselman Library invites Gettysburg College students to submit applications for the spring semester Robert '44 and Esther Kenyon Fortenbaugh '46 Internship in Reference & Instruction.
 The internship is open to students in any major and offers an opportunity to learn firsthand about reference librarianship.
 Students considering a career in librarianship or information science are encouraged to apply.
 If you love information and helping people find exactly what they need, this could be the internship for you!

 The Reference & Instruction Department participates in a range of activities and services.
 We are available for research consultation with students and other patrons at the Reference Desk.
 We work with faculty members to design and deliver custom information literacy instruction sessions.
 We manage the print and online reference collections, including selection of materials.
 We maintain the library’s website and develop webpages to assist with research.
 We also coordinate various outreach programs for the library.

-We are not seeking applicants at this time.
-But, if you have any questions about this internship, please drop by the office (room 102, main floor, Musselman Library) or email Clinton Baugess at email@example.com
+Have questions?
+We'd love to chat with you about the internship!
+Drop by the office (room 102, main floor, Musselman Library) or email Clinton Baugess at email@example.com.

 Want to know what our internships are really like?
 Read Blogging the Library, a blog by our recent library interns.